gem/oq-engine/doc/manual/oq-manual.rst

-Note that one or more of the following parameters can be used in the same job configuration file to provide the corresponding consequencemodel files:
+Note that one or more of the following parameters can be used in the same job configuration file to provide the corresponding *Consequence Model* files:

--  ``structural_consequence_file``: a parameter used to define the path to a structural consequencemodel file
+-  ``structural_consequence_file``: a parameter used to define the path to a structural *Consequence Model* file

--  ``nonstructural_consequence_file``: a parameter used to define the path to a nonstructural consequencemodel file
+-  ``nonstructural_consequence_file``: a parameter used to define the path to a nonstructural *Consequence Model* file

--  ``contents_consequence_file``: a parameter used to define the path to a contents consequencemodel file
+-  ``contents_consequence_file``: a parameter used to define the path to a contents *Consequence Model* file

 -  ``business_interruption_consequence_file``: a parameter used to
-   define the path to a business interruption consequencemodel file
+   define the path to a business interruption *Consequence Model* file

-It is important that the ``lossCategory`` parameter in the metadata section for each provided consequencemodel file (“structural”, “nonstructural”, “contents”, or “business_interruption”) should match the loss type defined in the configuration file by the relevant keyword above.
+It is important that the ``lossCategory`` parameter in the metadata section for each provided *Consequence Model* file (“structural”, “nonstructural”, “contents”, or “business_interruption”) should match the loss type defined in the configuration file by the relevant keyword above.